mailgun/documentation/source/api-events.rst

  ============= ================================================================
  Fields        Description
  ============= ================================================================
  event         An event type.
-For a complete list of all events writen to the log
+For a complete list of all events written to the log
                see the `Event Types`_ table below. list          The email address of a mailing list the message was originally sent to.